- The Windows 11 0xC1900101 driver error is usually caused by missing or problematic drivers.

 The full error message reads There were some problems installing updates, but we’ll try again later.
 If you keep seeing this and want to search the web or contact support for information, this may help: (0xc1900101).

 These errors are triggered by various driver-related factors: users haven’t installed the latest driver updates on their computers, some of the drivers are incompatible with the newest Windows 11 version, and more.

-Many users who tried to upgrade to Windows 10 Creators Update reported that they couldn’t complete the upgrade process due to a series of 0xC1900101 errors.
-As a quick reminder, 0xC1900101 errors are specific for driver issues.
+Many users who tried to upgrade to Windows 11 reported that they couldn’t complete the upgrade process due to a series of 0xC1900101 errors.
+As a quick reminder, 0xC1900101 errors are specific to driver issues.

-Here are the driver-related errors that you may encounter when upgrading to Windows 10 Creators Update:
+Here are the driver-related errors that you might encounter when upgrading to Windows 11:

 - 0xC1900101 – 0x2000c